 The UKCA (UK Conformity Assessed) marking is the new UK product marking that will be used, for certain goods being placed on the UK market following the UK’s exit from the EU.

 The CE Mark is controlled by the EU under the Machinery Directive and they may not be too happy about us using that mark after Brexit.
 So, in the meantime, the UK has made contingency plans so that we can continue to mark our products but with something other than the CE Mark.

 The UKCA mark is a mark that can be applied to a product by the manufacturer to ensure that it meets all the essential requirements for products of that type.

 You must complete a conformity assessment of your product to the essential requirements to ensure that is safe.
-Then hold evidence the evidence for up to 10 years in case an enforcement authority challenge it’s status.
+Then hold the evidence for up to 10 years in case an enforcement authority challenge its status.

 No. You do not have to use a registered conformity body.
 However, you may want help to ensure that your products are being put through an appropriate conformity assessment procedure.

 The CE mark is supported by the issuing of a declaration of conformity.
-Much in the same way, the UKCA is supported by it’s own declaration of conformity.
-The declaration is legal statement by the manufacturer that the product is safe to put in to service or place on the market.
+Much in the same way, the UKCA is supported by its own declaration of conformity.
+The declaration is a legal statement by the manufacturer that the product is safe to put into service or place on the market.
 It will include the name and address of the manufacturer and the type and model of the product.
 More details will follow as the UK government releases more guidance.